michaelilkanayev1997/EmployeeManagement/README.md

 # Full Stack Project: Angular & ASP.NET

 This project was mainly created to **learn ASP.NET**.
-It follows the **"Learn C# Full Stack Web Development with Angular and ASP.NET"** course by Jannick Leismann and Denis Panjuta.
+It follows the **"Learn C# Full Stack Web Development with Angular and ASP.NET"**  Udemy course by Jannick Leismann and Denis Panjuta.

 ## Overview